bitcoinops/bitcoinops.github.io/_topics/en/onion-messages.md

   - title: "Proposal to charge for onion message bandwidth"
     url: /en/newsletters/2022/03/09/#paying-for-onion-messages

+  - title: "Proposals to either rate limit or charge for onion messages"
+    url: /en/newsletters/2022/07/06/#onion-message-rate-limiting

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #   - title: